mychrisdangelo/DjangoErrorHelperLLDB/README.md

 This handful of python scripts is intended to be used as a new LLDB command for conveniently delivering a received Django error in a browser.

 The intended purpose is to setup a break point with a break point action from within a project (like an iOS app).
 The breakpoint should be placed at a point when Django returns to your project a response string.
 This response string could be saved into a variable named `responseString`.
-The breakpoint action should be setup to call the debugger command `dde` ("Deliver Django Error) with the response string as an argument (i.e. `dde responseString`).
+The breakpoint action should be setup to call the debugger command `dde` ("Deliver Django Error") with the response string as an argument (i.e. `dde responseString`).
 Installation details below.

 This new LLDB command uses a variable passed in such as `dde responseString`.
 If such a variable is found and if it contains an html tag then the function will save the html file to the desktop and open the document with a browser.